openscd/open-scd/README.md

 > Try it out at [openscd.github.io](https://openscd.github.io)!

-Make sure your browser has enough free memorey! if needed, disable plug-ins and close unused browertabs.
+Make sure your webbrowser has enough free memory! if needed, disable plug-ins and close unused browertabs.

 ## Installation